ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 ## SSH access for your new user
 When you first set up DigitalOcean, you created a SSH key connection between your computer and your server.
-This allowed you to SSH into your Droplet as root, without having to enter a password.
+This allowed you to SSH into your Droplet as `root`, without having to enter a password.

 You'll want the same convenience/security that SSH keys provide for your new user as well, so lets set that up.